NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

   *W<sub>last_max</sub>*
   ([#28](https://github.com/NTAP/rfc8312bis/issues/28))

 - Rename TCP-Friendly to AIMD-Friendly and rename Standard TCP to AIMD TCP to avoid confusion as CUBIC has been widely used in the Internet.
   ([#38](https://github.com/NTAP/rfc8312bis/issues/38))

-- Change introductory text to reflect the significant broader deployment of CUBIC in the Internet ([#39](https://github.com/NTAP/rfc8312bis/issues/39))
+- Change introductory text to reflect the significant broader deployment of CUBIC in the Internet.
+  ([#39](https://github.com/NTAP/rfc8312bis/issues/39))

 ## Since RFC8312